 NGUSA, as the Plans' sponsor, manages the benefit plan investments to minimize the long-term cost of operating the Plans, with a reasonable level of risk.
-Risk tolerance is determined as a result of a periodic study which analyzes the Plans' liabilities and funded status and results in the determination of the allocation of assets across equity, fixed income securities and other investments.
+Risk tolerance is determined as a result of a periodic study which analyzes the Plans' liabilities and funded status and results in the determination of the allocation of assets across equity and fixed income securities.
 Equity investments are broadly diversified across U.S. and non-U.S. stocks, as well as across growth, value, and small and large capitalization stocks.
 Likewise, the fixed income portfolio is broadly diversified across market segments.
-Approximately ten percent of the total investment portfolio is approved for investments in private equity, real estate, and infrastructure with the objective of enhancing long-term returns while improving portfolio diversification.
+Small investments are also approved for private equity, real estate, and infrastructure, with the objective of enhancing long-term returns while improving portfolio diversification.
 For the PBOP Plans, since the earnings on a portion of the assets are taxable, those investments are managed to maximize after tax returns consistent with the broad asset class parameters established by the study.
 Investment risk and return are reviewed by NGUSA's Investment Committee on a quarterly basis.